 In fact, abortions later in pregnancy may involve rare, severe fetal abnormalities and serious risks to the woman’s health.

-Read the stories of women who had to make the decision to end their pregnancies — a decision that would be taken away with a 20-week ban.
+Read the stories of women who had to make the decision to end their pregnancies — a decision that would be taken away with a bans on abortion later in pregnancy.

 Christie B., Virginia